 The pixels can be on multiple fixtures, but when the fixtures are all assembled (using the Network and Unit ID) those 3 rules MUST be obeyed.
 If your assembled Cosmic Color String violates any of those rules, the Visualizer will not go into simulation mode.

-The rules for fully assembled DMX Pixel Universes:
+The rules are slightly relaxed for fully assembled DMX Pixel Universes:

-Whereas Cosmic Color Strings can have 1-50 pixels per Network/Unit ID, DMX Pixel Universe can have from 1-170 pixels.
-Cosmic Color Strings and DMX Pixel Universes allow for gaps as long as there is a pixel #1.
+Whereas Cosmic Color Strings must have 50 pixels per Network/Unit ID, DMX Pixel Universe can have from 1-170 pixels.
+Cosmic Color Strings do not allow for gaps between pixels, but DMX Pixel Universes do, as long as there is a pixel #1.